ONSdigital/spring-cloud-config-server/README.md

     create file notifygatewaysvc-prod.yml   --> for props you want to override in PROD git commit

-- TODO spring.cloud.config.server.git.uri points to a local git directory.
-This will have to be replaced with a github project.

 ##################################################
 # To run the app